3D Animation & Visual Effects

-For a 3D & VFX professional work is play, and this course simulates the film post production environment.
+For a 3D & VFX professional, work is play, and this course simulates the film post production environment.
 You'll be creating the impossible, taking us to new worlds, creating beauty, and blowing stuff up.
-Our inspired lecturers will take you on an immersive and life-changing journey.
-Would you feel proud to see your name in the movie credits?
-In an industry where you'll never stop learning, we can help you get off on the right foot.
+Our award-winning lecturers will take you on an immersive and life-changing journey, which will culminate with you being a part of an amazing, state-of-the-art short film in your final year

 Careers & Industry

 To succeed in the film post-production industry, you'll need to be proficient and confident in using industry standard software.
 You'll also need experience applying creative thinking and problem solving in a collaborative and demanding environment.
 Employers value our graduates because this course focuses on the technical skills and soft skills you'll need in the industry.

 - Graduates have gone on to work on blockbuster films including Avatar and The Hobbit